 The dissertation begins by analyzing the production of this boundary, effectively untangling a complicated knot of urban governance institutions in practice.
 It proceeds by identifying particular exchange relations–for example, between Bengali Muslim newcomers and more established Dalit groups of informal collectors; informal collectors and middle-class residents; and scrap buyers along the commodity chain.

 Through practices of indebtedness, account-keeping, and monetary exchange, I find that actors create relationships straddling city and village that function like contracts.
 Moreover, I find that the lure of earning money can provide an incentive for new actors to take up stigmatizing work, even in the context of caste-stratified India.
 In responding to the question of persistence, then, the project surveys the contemporary re-making of social and institutional hierarchies, charting how particular practices relate to wider political-economic transformations.

-A second body of work examines the politics of infrastructure in the United States, with a focus on water.
-A first project on the history of the metropolitan Detroit water system, which has served around 140 regional municipalities, found that white suburban leaders organized against the black-led city beginning in the mid 1970s by characterizing the city as greedy and inept for attempting to increase water rates.
+A second body of work examines the politics of infrastructure in the United States, focusing on water supply.
+A first project analyzes the history of the Detroit water administration, which served around 140 regional suburbs.
+I find that white suburban leaders organized against the black-led city beginning in the mid 1970s by characterizing the city as greedy and inept for attempting to increase water rates.
 The result of their actions, I argue, was to cultivate an enduring territorial stigma at the administrative level.
 A second collaborative project analyzes the events of the Flint water crisis, charting how activists inverted the politics of discredit in order to have their claims taken seriously.